kbrsh/blog/src/posts/inventing-monads.md

 };
 ```

 Every utility function has to check and handle `null` values, and has the possibility of returning `null` as well.
-But what if it could be checked for automatically?
-That's where monads come in.
+But what if we checked for it automatically?

 Once again, the functional version of the block would look like this: